-Chicken Broccoli Alfredo Casserole
+Chicken Broccoli Alfredo Casserole (Video)

 We used cooked rotisserie chicken and Rao’s Alfredo Sauce to make this low-carb Chicken Broccoli Alfredo Casserole easy to get on the table!
 But if you prefer to cook chicken breasts and make your own sauce, I’ll give instructions for that too.